 You should go the extra mile to avoid inhaling dust produced or allowing it to enter your body in any way.
 Always use personal protective equipment such as a mask, safety glasses and gown, and ensure that the drill you’re using is equipped with an extraction fan.

-Good equipment maintenance should be a fundamental concept in any podiatry clinic and drill maintenance in not an exception.
-Ensure that you clean your extraction bag at least weekly and try to give it a full clean regularly to avoid any clogging issues and minimise contamination.
+Good equipment maintenance should be a fundamental concept in any Podiatry clinic and drill maintenance in not an exception.
+Ensure that you extraction bag is replaced frequently and drill is fully cleaned regularly to avoid any clogging issues and minimise contamination.

 Every bur has different strengths and weaknesses and it’s important to know these before making your decision to purchase a bur.
 Combining this knowledge with your personal preference and commonly encountered diagnosis in a clinical setting are also important points of consideration.